alphagov/govuk-rfcs/rfc-149-switch-to-per-page-asset-loading.md

 ### Shared assets

 The assets should be placed in a folder that allows each application to reference them.
-The current behaviour has each application place their assets in a different folder - `/assets/collections`, `/assets/finder-frontend` etc. This prevents the browser cache from being used effectively as `/assets/collection/accordion.css` will be downloaded even if `/assets/finder-frontend/accordion.css` has already been downloaded.

-A version identifier should be added to the component asset filename to help identify which version of the components gem is being used - for example `gem-v29-2-1-accordion.css`.
-Similarly, the bespoke app assets should be renamed to their application - so collections would have `collections.css` and `collections.js` - to make it easier to see which stylesheet comes from which application.

-The assets would be placed in a shared folder so will be able to be used across GOV.UK irrespective of the rendering application.
 This feature is due as part of the replatforming work - but that should not block the serving of individual assets as there are performance advantages that don't rely on having a shared folder.

+A version identifier should be added to the component asset filename to help identify which version of the components gem is being used - for example `gem-v29-2-1-accordion-09288...adb36.css`.
+The fingerprint should remain to show that the contents of the file are the same.

+The bespoke app assets should be renamed to their application name - so collections would have `collections-5f801d...179b0.css` and `collections-828a8...abb6c.js`.
+This will make it easier to see which stylesheet comes from which application.

+Because each application is using the components gem as the source for the assets for each component, the compiled assets will be the same - whether the resulting CSS or JavaScript file is produced by whitehall, frontend, or collections.
+When writing to the shared folder the component assets may be overwritten, but - thanks to the fingerprint - they'll be overwritten with files containing the same content.

 ## Considerations